-I searched high and low for information about which loom is “best” for beginners and learned that there is not one answer.
+When I was first serious about weaving in 2014, I searched high and low for information about which loom is “best” for beginners and was surprised to learn that there is not one answer.
 After I read a lot of reviews, most of which used terms that I did not fully understand, and watched the few videos that I could find, it became a process of elimination for me.
 I started with a 32” Ashford Rigid Heddle and later impulse bought a 12" Ashford Knitters Loom, which is portable.
 After a few months, I wanted to be able to weave more complex cloth and purchased a lightly used 40" Macomber Ad-A-Harness and shortly thereafter purchased a used 25" Rasmussen table loom so I can take it to classes.
 At the end of the day, a table loom is a great way to start (and some people only use a table loom), but there are tons of other options.
 Keep in mind that many weavers have more than one loom and purchasing one loom can lead to more!
 Below are some considerations.

-1. The amount of space available to you.
-When I started looking for a loom, I knew I faced space restrictions because we live in a one bedroom.
-This led me to look into smaller looms because they are more compact and can be stored in a closet, under a desk or even hung on the wall when not in use.
-There are plenty of great options available starting at 8, 10 and 13 inches all the way to 45+ inches wide.
+2. The amount of space available to you.
+Whether you live in a studio apartment or a palatial estate, there are plenty of great options available.
+Weaving loom widths start around 8 inches wide and go all the way to 60+ inches wide.
 If you aren’t looking to make rugs or large pieces of cloth, small looms are perfect for apartments or those on a tight budget.
-Table looms are a great apartment friendly choice.
-These looms literally sit on your table (or you can buy a stand) and are great for small to medium size projects (I've made scarves, table runners, fabric for zipper pouches, etc., on mine).
-These are often portable (mine fits in the back seat of my car) and some offer the chance to use up to 8 harnesses (note: in short, harnesses raise the warp ends).
-If you have your own work room or a large space, you have more options and may want to look at floor looms which can handle bigger projects like rugs and blankets.
+Table looms are a great apartment friendly choice and a lot are in the 24 inch weaving width range.
+These looms literally sit on your table (or you can buy a stand) and are great for small to medium size projects (I've made scarves, table runners, fabric for zipper pouches, etc.).
+Table looms are often portable (mine fits in the back seat of my car) and some offer the chance to use up to 8 harnesses.
+If you have your own work room, a large space, or are willing to make space in a smaller apartment, you have more options and may want to look at floor looms which can handle bigger projects.

 3. The amount of money you are able to spend.
 Price may be a major consideration when deciding which loom to purchase.
 Small looms start around $130 and large floor looms can cost over $4,400.
 Don’t be scared away!
 You will find something in your price range.
 It is worth it to contact any local weavers' guilds within driving distance of your house.
-Sometimes they have recommendations of local places to consult or they may know of someone selling a used loom for cheaper than the retail price, or, if you are really lucky, giving away their loom for free.
+Sometimes they have recommendations of local places to consult or they may know of someone selling a used loom for cheaper than the retail price.
+If you are really lucky, someone may be giving away their loom for free.
 Don't forget to factor in any additional costs of items that you may want to purchase.
-If you are starting from scratch and buying a floor or table loom, you will need a warp board, shuttles and lease sticks to begin with.
+If you are starting from scratch and buying a floor or table loom, you will need a warp board, shuttles, a sley hook, and lease sticks to begin with.
 Sometimes if a weaver is no longer interested in weaving, they will give you all of their supplies for reasonably cheap.
-I was lucky enough to get extra parts, warp sticks, a bench, warp board, yarn and books with my floor loom.
 Figure out which items need to be purchased upfront and what can be put off for the future.